 Therefore, we get, by this (\ref{eq:MT1.5}),

 which is the desired assertion in this lemma. $\qedd$ \end{proof}

 Recall that a point $x \in M$ is called a {\it critical point for} a Busemann function $F_{\gamma}$ of a ray $\gamma$ on $M$ if, for every nonzero unit vector $v \in T_{x} M$, there exists an asymptotic ray $\sigma$ of $\gamma$ emanating from $\sigma(0) = x$ such that $\angle(v, \sigma'(0)) \le \pi/2$\,(cf.\,\cite{S3}).
-Therefore, as a direct consequence from Lemma \ref{lem3.6}, we have the following proposition, which shows the (MT--2) in Main Theorem\,:
+Therefore, as a direct consequence of Lemma \ref{lem3.6}, we have the following theorem, which shows the (MT--2) in the Main Theorem\,: